marxin/texi2rst-generated/sphinx/share/cppopts.rst

   precedence if there's a conflict.  :samp:`{charset}` can be any encoding supported by the system's ``iconv`` library routine.

-.. only:: not cpp

-  .. option:: -fpch-deps

-    When using precompiled headers (see :ref:`precompiled-headers`), this flag causes the dependency-output flags to also list the files from the precompiled header's dependencies.
-If not specified, only the precompiled header are listed and not the files that were used to create it, because those files are not consulted when a precompiled header is used.

-  .. option:: -fpch-preprocess

-    This option allows use of a precompiled header (see :ref:`precompiled-headers`) together with :option:`-E`.
-It inserts a special ``#pragma``, ``#pragma GCC pch_preprocess "filename"`` in the output to mark the place where the precompiled header was found, and its :samp:`{filename}`.
-    When :option:`-fpreprocessed` is in use, GCC recognizes this ``#pragma`` and loads the PCH.

-    This option is off by default, because the resulting preprocessed output is only really suitable as input to GCC.
-It is switched on by :option:`-save-temps`.

-    You should not write this ``#pragma`` in your own code, but it is safe to edit the filename if the PCH file is available in a different location.
-The filename may be absolute or it may be relative to GCC's current directory.

 .. option:: -fworking-directory, -fno-working-directory

   Enable generation of linemarkers in the preprocessor output that